 - When the ice cream is finished churning, transfer to a freezer safe storage container, making sure to alternate between the remaining ¼ cup caramel sauce and the ice cream to add more of a "swirl" effect.

 Note: Finish with extra caramel sauce and toasted pecans if desired.

 Amount Per Serving: Calories: 468Total Fat: 30gSaturated Fat: 16gTrans Fat: 1gUnsaturated Fat: 12gCholesterol: 186mgSodium: 361mgCarbohydrates: 47gFiber: 2gSugar: 42gProtein: 7g

 The experience with Parachute Coffee and their coffee of the month, Pig Iron's Costa Rica Finca Don Chepe blend was wonderful.
 I am already preparing my second batch of coffee ice cream as we speak!

 The coffee ice cream would be perfect on its own, so feel free to skip the caramel and pecans.
-But come on, who doesn’t like adding some goodies to their coffee?!
+But come on, who doesn't like adding some goodies to their coffee?!
 Especially when it comes to these crazy frozen coffee concoctions that people are always coming up with.
 Rest assure though, even if you are not a crazy coffee lover, you will love this ice cream.
-Rich, creamy, with the perfect amount of coffee flavour.
-Coffee lovers may even say there isn’t enough coffee in it!
-If you want to heighten the flavours even more, work with 1/2 cup of ground coffee instead of 1/4 cup.
+Rich, creamy, with the perfect amount of coffee flavor.
+Coffee lovers may even say there isn't enough coffee in it!
+If you want to heighten the flavors even more, work with ½ cup of ground coffee instead of ¼ cup.